Delay and Redundancy in Lossless Source Coding: Preliminaries

-An \textit{encoder} is a mapping $\m{E}:\m{X}^*\mapsto \{0,1\}^*$ such that for any $s\in\m{X}^*$, $\m{E}(s)$ is the longest common prefix of the bit strings $\{\m{E}(sx) : x\in\m{X}\}$.
-Namely, we are assuming the encoder does not withhold any bits, at any given time it will have emitted the longest prefix it was certain about.
+An \textit{encoder} is a mapping $\m{E}:\m{X}^*\mapsto \{0,1\}^*$ such that for any $s\in\m{X}^*$, $\m{E}(s)$ is the longest common prefix of the set of bit strings $\{\m{E}(sx) : x\in\m{X}\}$.
+Namely, we are assuming the encoder does not withhold any bits; at any given time, the longest prefix the encoder is certain of is assumed to have already been emitted..
 This will be referred to as \textit{the integrity property}.
 Note that the integrity property implies in particular the \textit{consistency property}, namely that $\m{E}(s)\preceq\m{E}(sx)$.